kylead10/tic-tac-toe/README.md

 # React + Vite
-Tic-Tac-Toe Game:This is a simple Tic-Tac-Toe game built using React.
+Tic-Tac-Toe Game: This is a simple Tic-Tac-Toe game built using React.
 Players take turns marking spaces in a 3x3 grid, aiming to get three of their symbols (either "X" or "O") in a row, column, or diagonal.
 The first player to achieve this goal wins the game.

 Demo:
 You can play the game here: [(https://tic-tac-toe-psi-ashy.vercel.app/)https://tic-tac-toe-psi-ashy.vercel.app/](https://tic-tac-toe-psi-ashy.vercel.app/)